telerik/fiddler-everywhere-docs/inspect-traffic/inspect-traffic.md

 previous_url: /get-started/inspect-traffic, /get-started/traffic/inspect-traffic, /traffic/inspect-traffic
 ---

+# Inspecting Traffic

+The core function of Fiddler Everywhere is to capture HTTPS requests and responses and to visualize its content through a cognitive UI.
+The application provides means not only to inspect the captured HTTPS data (such as HTTP Requests and Responses) but also to overview complex statistical and analytical data, to compare different sessions, and to save captured traffic for further analysis and collaboration.

 ## Inspecting HTTPS Traffic

-The core function of Fiddler Everywhere is to capture HTTPS requests and responses and to visualize its content through a cognitive UI.
 The ongoing HTTP traffic shows in the **Live Traffic grid**, which contains multiple columns.

 ![Live Traffic grid in Fiddler Everywhere](../images/inspect-traffic/live-traffic-grid.png)